 Supplemental documents are not required, but if received in a timely manner, will be made available to the Review Board.
 At its discretion, the Review Board may also call for witness testimony.

 Yes, the Board will accept posthumous nominations and may award a medal posthumously.
 Recommending officials should make clear to the Board that the nomination is for posthumous award and describe whether the public safety officer's death occurred in connection with his or her act of valor.
-See the Medal of Valor site to learn more.

 - Each nomination form must be submitted by the "Recommending Official."
 The Recommending Official is the Chief Executive or Director of the appointing or submitting agency.
 In many cases, the chief executive or director will be a law enforcement, fire, or emergency medical services chief, director, or superintendent.
 In other cases, the recommending official may be a sheriff, mayor, state agency director, or governor.
 Please adhere to the particular requirements of your jurisdiction.
 The Board cannot accept nominations submitted by individuals who are not the Chief Executive or Director of the appointing or submitting agency.
-See the Medal of Valor site to learn more.

 Because the Medal of Valor is awarded for a single act that is above and beyond the call of duty, recommending officials must prepare a separate nomination form for each meritorious act.
 Please note that when considering the nomination of a team (defined as two or more public safety officers responding to a single incident), there is no guarantee that all members will receive recognition.
-See the Medal of Valor site to learn more.

 The Public Safety Officer Medal of Valor is the highest national award for valor by a public safety officer.
 The Medal is awarded by the President of the United States to public safety officers who are cited by the United States Attorney General and recommended by the Medal of Valor Review Board (the "Board").
 Public safety officers must have exhibited exceptional courage, extraordinary decisiveness and presence of mind, and unusual swiftness of action, regardless of his or her own personal safety, in an attempt to save or protect human life, where the act is deemed to be above and beyond the call of duty.
-See the Medal of Valor site to learn more.